 1. Fill canner about 2/3 full with water and bring to boil.
 The canner lid should stay on because the canner will continue to boil throughout the entire pickling process.

-3. In a large saucepan, bring 9 cups water, vinegar and salt to boil.
-(You can allow this to simmer on low with a lid on.)
+4. In a large saucepan, bring 9 cups water, vinegar and salt to boil.
+Turn off heat and set aside.

 5. Wash and sort cucumbers by size.
 Smaller cucumbers process whole, larger ones can be speared or sliced.

-2. Once the above instructions are completed, fill the sterilized jars with a clove of garlic and some dill weed with head and stem.
-(If you don't have fresh dill weed, just use 1 teaspoon of dill seed instead or a combination of the two.
+Once all 5 above instructions are completed, fill the sterilized jars with a clove of garlic and some dill weed with head and stem.
+(If you don't have fresh dill weed, just use 1 teaspoon of dill seed instead).
+If you have only a small amount of dill weed use both dill weed and seed.

-4. Add another garlic clove and sprig of dill to the top of the cucumbers.
+Add another garlic clove and sprig of dill (if using the weed) to the top of the cucumbers.

-8. Check lid seal and tighten any loose rings.
-The lid should be inverted.
+Check for seal.
+The indented lid should be sealed and inverted.
 If not, refrigerate that jar and use first.
 All sealed jars can be stored in pantry.

 Reader Comments